TuonBondol/TextViewUtil/README.md

 ## Getting Started

-Android TextView Util Using for extra TextView Function such as Underline, Strike in Kotlin Language
+Android TextView Util Using for extra TextView Function such as Underline, Strike and other in Kotlin Language

 ## Demo
 ![](static/text_view_util_android.png)